Friday, June 5, 2015

 Roger Williams Zoo

-We rode around in Roger Williams Park where we saw the statues of Abraham Lincoln, Rogers Williams, Brigadier General Casimir Pulaski, (American Revolutionary hero), The fighting Gladiator, and a Union Soldier.
+We rode around Roger Williams Park, where we saw statues of Abraham Lincoln, Roger Williams, Brigadier General Casimir Pulaski (a Polish-American Revolutionary hero), The Fighting Gladiator, and a Union Soldier.

 We also saw the Cottage of Betsy Williams, the Rose Garden, the Japanese Gardens, and the Carousel Village & playground.

-The Rogers Williams Park includes 427 acres including the Rogers William Zoo.
+The Rogers Williams Park spans 427 acres and includes the Rogers Williams Zoo.

 Welcome Congdon House 1820-24